 This Chart House Blue Cheese Dressing recipe tastes so similar to the restaurant’s dressing that no one will know the difference.
-It’s creamy, tangy, and loaded with chunks of blue cheese.
+If you love the Chart House restaurants, you can recreate this dressing at home.
+It’s creamy, tangy, and loaded with blue cheese crumbles.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-The Chart House is unique because it believes that not only should your food be great, but you should also dine with a great view!
+The Chart House is unique because it believes that your food should be great, and you should also dine with a great view!
 This upscale chain boasts twenty-five restaurants in showcase locations.
-They overlook both the Atlantic and the Pacific and some other scenic spots in between.
+They overlook the Atlantic, the Pacific, and some other scenic spots.

 Blue Cheese vs. Gorgonzola

-- If you find the idea of moldy cheese troubling, know that this particular mold makes delicious cheese, is safe for eating, and may even be good for your health.
+- If you find moldy cheese troubling, know that this mold makes delicious cheese, is safe for eating, and may even be good for your health.

 Homemade is so much better than store-bought because it is made with simple ingredients:

-– Maytag, and other blue cheeses made in the USA are perfect for this recipe, they are creamy, and have the right armount of sharpness.
+- Blue Cheese – Maytag, and other blue cheeses made in the USA are perfect for this recipe.
+They are creamy, and have the right amount of sharpness.

-– garlic powder is dried ground garlic, so it is flavor without salt
+- Garlic powder – garlic powder is dried ground-up garlic, so it gives flavor without salt

 How to Make Blue Cheese Dressing

-- Place sour cream, mustard, pepper, salt, garlic powder, and Worcestershire in a mixer bowl and blend for 2 minutes at low speed.
+- Place sour cream, mustard, pepper, salt, garlic powder, and Worcestershire in a small bowl and blend with a mixer for 2 minutes at low speed.

 - Add mayonnaise.
 Blend 1/2 minute at low speed and 2 minutes at medium speed.